 A review of USGS 7.5' Quadrangle maps was conducted to identify water bodies and streams in the project study area.
 North Walnut Creek crosses under Iowa 141 in the north part of the project area and continues running approximately southeast before crossing I-35/80 east of the I-35/I-80/IA 141 Interchange.
 Five unnamed, intermittent tributaries of North Walnut Creek are located in the project study area as shown in Figure 7.
 In general, streams in the project study area appear to have been straightened or altered likely with the construction of the Interstate system.
 North Walnut Creek is a tributary of Walnut Creek and the Raccoon River.
 North Walnut Creek is wooded in much of the study area.
 Two impounded ponds are located in the project study area.
-The Cutty's Lake impoundment is located in the northeast quadrant of the I-35/I-80/Douglas Avenue Interchange.
+The Cutty's Lake impoundment is located north of I-35/I-80 and west of IA 141in Cutty's Campground.
+The other impoundment is located in the northeast quadrant of the I-35/I-80/Douglas Avenue Interchange.